 Can Chickens Eat Ordinary Cheerios?

 Cheerios are healthy breakfast cereal, that’s why chickens are allowed to eat it.
-However, when feeding cheerios to your chicken, you should be cautious about the amount you’ll be giving them.
-Breakfast cereals are made with a high starch content that humans need, which may seem a lot for a regular chick.
-Here are some restrictions on how to feed cheerios to your chicken.
+However, when feeding Cheerios to your chicken, you should be cautious about the amount you’ll be giving them.
+Breakfast cereals are made with a high starch content that humans need, which may seem a lot for adult chickens.
+Here are some restrictions on how to feed Cheerios to your chicken.

 Vitamins and Minerals Overdose

-As mentioned before, cheerios and every other breakfast cereal are made to boost energy for humans.
+As mentioned before, cheerios and most other breakfast cereals are made to boost energy for humans.
 It has a lot of added vitamins and minerals that can be too much for your chicken.